bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/rains-and-kathina.md

 'bhante' → 'āvuso'

 If each bhikkhu is to state his invitation twice:\
-'te-vācikaṃ' → 'dve-vācikaṃ'
+'te-vācikaṁ' → 'dve-vācikaṁ'

 If each bhikkhu is to state his invitation once:\
-'te-vācikaṃ' → 'eka-vācikaṃ'
+'te-vācikaṁ' → 'eka-vācikaṁ'

 If bhikkhus of equal rains are to invite in unison:

-'Saṅgho te-vācikaṃ pavāreyya' → 'Saṅgho samāna-vassikaṃ pavāreyya'
+'Saṅgho te-vācikaṁ pavāreyya' → 'Saṅgho samāna-vassikaṁ pavāreyya'

 '*The Community should invite in the manner of equal Rains.*'

 After the *ñatti*, if each bhikkhu is to invite 'three times', then, in order of Rains:

-> ‘*Saṅghaṃ bhante* pavāremi.
+> ‘*Saṅghaṁ bhante* pavāremi.
 Diṭṭhena vā sutena vā parisaṅkāya vā, vadantu
-> maṃ āyasmanto anukampaṃ upādāya.
+> maṁ āyasmanto anukampaṁ upādāya.
 Passanto paṭikkarissāmi.
 >
-> Dutiyam-pi bhante saṅghaṃ pavāremi.
+> Dutiyam-pi bhante saṅghaṁ pavāremi.
 Diṭṭhena vā sutena vā parisaṅkāya vā,
-> vadantu maṃ āyasmanto anukampaṃ upādāya.
+> vadantu maṁ āyasmanto anukampaṁ upādāya.
 Passanto paṭikkarissāmi.
 >
-> Tatiyam-pi bhante saṅghaṃ pavāremi Diṭṭhena vā sutena vā parisaṅkāya vā, vadantu
+> Tatiyam-pi bhante saṅghaṁ pavāremi Diṭṭhena vā sutena vā parisaṅkāya vā, vadantu
-> maṃ āyasmanto anukampaṃ upādāya.
+> maṁ āyasmanto anukampaṁ upādāya.
 Passanto paṭikkarissāmi.’

 '*Ven. sirs, I invite admonition from the Sangha.
 According to what has been seen, heard or suspected, may the ven. ones instruct me out of compassion.